 A huge fame that took up most of one side of the allotment.
 This was designed so that all I had to do was untwist a couple of the ties and I could get into it and garden with ease.

 There is no reason why you cannot simply lash bamboo together to create a frame and put the net over it.
-Alternatively you could create each frame side complete with net then lash the frames together.
+Alternatively, you could create each frame side complete with a net and then lash the frames together.